 As the safety and efficacy of energy drink consumption during lactation stand questionable, it is suggested that lactating mothers consider these safer alternatives.

 - Go for a cup of coffee (not more than two cups a day) or tea.
 Small amounts of caffeine in them can boost your energy without harming your baby.
 This way, you can cut down on many herbal ingredients and loads of added sugars in energy drinks.
 Remember to limit your caffeine intake to 300mg a day.

 Note: Even this little amount of caffeine can be too much for some infants.
 Just observe your baby and go as per his reaction.

-Power naps are an excellent idea to escape weakness and gain extra energy.
-Try and follow an exercise routine after consulting your doctor to build your stamina gradually.
+- Try and follow an exercise routine after consulting your doctor to build your stamina gradually.

 - Health Benefits Of Probiotics During Breastfeeding

 - Is It Safe To Drink Coffee While Breastfeeding?